-- (c) Does this cater for completely blank lines? - (d) Remember that the library routines provided for your use allow for the field width to be specified as a second argument, for example which might sometimes be suitably attributed
+(c) Does this cater for completely blank lines?

+(d) Remember that the library routines provided for your use allow for the field width to be specified as a second argument, for example which might sometimes be suitably attributed

-(e) On page 255 there is a discussion of how one may write a production that associates an action with an empty option, and you may find this very useful.
-For example, we might have a section of grammar thet amounts to while in other situations we might prefer or need
+(e) On page 131 there is a discussion of how one may write a production that associates an action with an empty option, and you may find this very useful.
+For example, we might have a section of grammar that amounts to while in other situations we might prefer or need

+'''

-A = B E C] D.
+A = B [ C ] D.

+'''

+'''

-A = B [C (. action when C is present .)]
-D .
+A = B [ C (. action when C is present .) ] D .

+'''

+'''

-A = B (C (. action when C is present .) | (. action when C is absent .))
-D .
+A = B ( C (. action when C is present .) | (. action when C is absent .) ) D .

+'''

-This might make you think back to an earlier tutorial, where I pointed out that sometimes one might write a nullable component of a grammar as $\{$ Something $\}$ as [Something $\{$ Something $\}$].
+This might make you think back to an earlier tutorial, where I pointed out that sometimes one might write a nullable component of a grammar like { Something } as [ Something { Something } ].

-Task 8 - (Bonus question) Outperform the Emeritus Professor
+Task 9 - (Bonus question) Outperform the Emeritus Professor

 I have often mentioned how much I enjoy it when students come up with better ideas than I have had.
 The kit contains suggestions and skeleton code for creating two symbol tables - one for labels and one for variables.
-As experts in Object Oriented Programming you may think this is really a bit silly, and as with the Xtacy exercise a few weeks ago "not the sort of code we would write".
-Surely we could set up some sort of base classes and inherit from these and come up with code that is much more elgant?
-Remeber the Golden Rule - Make it as simple as you can, but no simpler.
+As experts in Object Oriented Programming (OOP) you may think this is really a bit silly, and as with the high-level Parva2ToCSharp exercise a few weeks ago, "not the sort of code we would write".
+Surely we could set up some sort of base classes and inherit from these and come up with code that is much more elegant?
+Remember the Golden Rule - Make it as simple as you can, but no simpler.